Tutorial: Using an Amazon S3 trigger to invoke a Lambda function - AWS Lambda

 In this tutorial, you use the console to create a Lambda function and configure a trigger for an Amazon Simple Storage Service (Amazon S3) bucket.
 Every time that you add an object to your Amazon S3 bucket, your function runs and outputs the object type to Amazon CloudWatch Logs.

-Diagram showing flow of data between an Amazon S3 bucket, a Lambda function and Amazon CloudWatch Logs
+Data flow between an S3 bucket, a Lambda function, and CloudWatch Logs

 1. Create an Amazon S3 bucket.